ca-mantis-shrimp/Todoist.nvim/docs/project_list_spec.md

 `a# Archived Project`

 ## Markdown In Project Descriptions and Comments
-Todoinst supports a subset of the markdown specification in both the project description as well as the comments themselves, and therefore, these fields should keep in lock-step with the list of [https://www.markdownguide.org/tools/todoist/](The list of supported Markdown)
+Todoist supports a subset of the markdown specification in both the project description as well as the comments themselves, and therefore, these fields should keep in lock-step with the list of [https://www.markdownguide.org/tools/todoist/](The list of supported Markdown)

 Anything New?